DanielRenne/react-media-carousel/README.md

     src: string (url of the photo or video),
     mediaType: string ("photo" or "video"),
     audioSrc: string (url of the audio for the slide.
 Optional)

+Supported story special characters

+    \n : Will generate a new line with <br/>,
+    &bull; : Will generate a bullet point with &bull; injected into the DOM.